philippinespire/pire_cssl_data_processing/README.md

 cp /home/e1garcia/shotgun_PIRE/pire_cssl_data_processing/taeniamia_zosterophora/raw_fq_capture/* taeniamia_zosterophora/raw_fq_capture/
 ```

-Create a `README` in the `fq_raw_cssl` dir with the full path to the original raw files and necessary decoding info to find out which individuals these sequence files came from.
+Create a `README` in the `raw_fq_capture` dir with the full path to the original raw files and necessary decoding info to find out which individuals these sequence files came from.
 This information is usually provided by Sharon Magnuson & Eric Garcia in the species slack channel.

 Example for Tzo: